Skip to main content

 Restore

 Restore your server to the state captured in this backup.
-This will overwrite the current contents of your server’s primary disk with the backup data.
+This overwrites the entire current contents of your server’s primary disk with the backup data.

 Delete